Flora Temple: Origin and early years

-Racing record
+Racing career

 Flora won a small purse with a time of 2:49 at Long Island's Course on September 9, 1850.
 She missed the 1851 season due to injury but returned to win two races in 1852.
 By 1852, she started racing under the name Flora Temple.

 She opened her 1853 season in Philadelphia on April 27, racing through the summer and defeating Highland Maid, Tacony, Lady Vernon, and Rhode Island.
 Flora Temple suffered her first defeat in 1853 to Black Douglas, a son of Henry Clay, but defeated him with ease just months later.

 After being purchased by James D. McMann in November 1854, Flora Temple made her debut under his ownership in a race against Sontag.

 Flora Temple dominated mid-19th-century racing with a series of record-breaking performances.
 She defeated Ethan Allen in 1856.
 Driven by Hiram Woodruff, she first made history at the Union Course on September 2, 1856, with a record time of 2:24½.
 She broke the trotting record previously held by Highland Maid.

 Ownership of Flora Temple changed hands in 1858 when William McDonald of Baltimore bought her for $8,000.
 That year, she defeated Prince and Reindeer and faced Princess in a series of races in 1859, after the mare was brought from California.

 Her 7:54 three-mile to wagon at the Centreville Course on June 17, 1859, was the third fastest of the period next to Prince (7:53½) and Lancet (7:53¾).
 Throughout 1859, she lowered the one-mile trotting record on four occasions with James D. McMann at the reins.
 On August 9, 1859, she ran one mile in 2:21½ and 2:21¼ at the Centreville Course.
 She also set a two-mile harness record of 4:50½ over the Centreville Course on August 15, 1859.
 She improved the one-mile record to 2:20½ on October 8 in Cincinnati and 2:19¾ on October 15, 1859, in Kalamazoo.

 In 1860, she faced George M. Patchen in a series of races and defeated John Morgan the following year.

 Her three-mile harness record of 7:23¾, set on September 27, 1860, stood for 12 years.

 After a race between Ethan Allen, in which Flora had lost three straight heats, the trotting mare was seized from the horse racing track.
 Under the Confiscation Act of 1861, deputy marshals seized the property of her owner who was a Baltimore Secessionist.
 William McDonald of the Confederate States Army, had engaged in raising an armed regiment in anticipation of Maryland being forced from the Union.
 At the outbreak of the American Civil War, Flora Temple was not in good form and was retired.

 When the world-renowned trotting mare had raced her last race in 1861, she had appeared in 112 events and won 95 of them.
 Her trotting record was later beat by Dexter in 1867.